Canon G9 X vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the G9X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the G9X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
+Both the G9X and the Df have been discontinued, but can regularly be found used on eBay.
+The G9X was replaced by the Canon G9 X Mark II, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G9 X or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.